 Keep a balanced diet

 Many medical students get so preoccupied with their studies that they order fast food to save time or rely on canned goods to save money.
 But remember: A healthy mind starts with a healthy body.
-You must eat properly to boost your immune system and improve your cognitive function.
+You must eat properly to boost your immune system and improve cognitive function.
 And it all starts with a healthy, balanced diet!

 Quick healthy eating tips